sdondley/Dist-Zilla-for-Beginners/intro.md

 developers, it is best wielded by those who have a good understanding of how to properly build a perl distribution using more traditional approaches.
 And so `Dist::Zilla` does not eliminate the need to understand how build systems, tests, and other, more basic concepts and practices that are employed to create a distribution.
-Therefore, beginners who are completely new to perl distributions should are often discouraged from diving into `Dist::Zilla` without a solid understanding of what goes into the proper building of a perl module distribution.
+Therefore, beginners who are completely new to perl module distributions are often discouraged from diving into `Dist::Zilla` without a solid understanding of what goes into the proper building of a perl module distribution.

 Until now.